Endometriosis tissue forms the lining of the uterus. When tissue similar to this grows in the intestines, it causes bowel endometriosis.

 - laparoscopy, a surgical procedure to view the bowel and abdomen

-Currently, there is no cure for endometriosis, but many treatments are available.
+There is currently no cure for endometriosis, but many treatments are available.

 Treatment for bowel endometriosis may depend on how severe a person’s symptoms are, their overall health, and whether they want to become pregnant.